vibecoder-lab/game-seeker-vault/updater/README.md

 3. Match titles against Steam API (GetAppList) - searches entire list
    - Skip if multiple exact matches found (logged with all App IDs)
    - Skip if already exists in id-map
-4. Get itadId from ITAD API (lookup) for matched games
+4. Get itadId from ITAD API (lookup) for matched games (for each region)
 5. Get existing games-data from KV/local
 6. For each new game ID:
-   - Fetch basic info from Steam API (appdetails)
+   - Fetch basic info from Steam API (appdetails) for primary region (JP)
-   - Fetch additional region prices from Steam API (if multiple regions specified)
+   - Fetch additional region prices from Steam API (default: US, or as specified via --regions)
    - Fetch review data from Steam API (appreviews)
-   - Fetch historical low from ITAD API (if ITAD ID exists)
+   - Fetch historical low from ITAD API for each region (if ITAD ID exists)
 7. Merge existing data + new data
 8. Save id-map and games-data to KV/local atomically (only if all fetches succeed)
 9. Display newly added games (only on successful update)